scottmmiller/parseQueue/README.md

 If we enter a question we should see an array of objects in our console.

-Now you can show your in your view:
+Now you can show your data in your view:

 <ul>
 	<li>ng-repeat through the array showing the 'text' of each question</li>
 	<li>Make sure that now when you add a new question it shows up instantly in the list of questions.</li>
 </ul>

-If everything is working it's time to move into editing our questions!
+ If everything is working it's time to move into editing our questions!-->

 #Step 4 - Editing Questions